-- Demonstrate desirable attitudes and work habits: creative thinking, the ability to solve problems, cooperation, good judgment, responsibility, and self-reliance. - 2.
-Express ideas effectively through written and oral communication. - Demonstrate sufficient understanding of information technology for entry into an MIS program at a baccalaureate school. - Demonstrate effective use of selected computer applications such as word processing, spreadsheets, presentation software, or database management software. - Write, compile, execute, and debug effective business applications in a high-level programming language. - 6.
-Demonstrate proficiency in mathematics through calculus. - Demonstrate the use of the concepts and techniques of generally accepted accounting principles in the recording and reporting of financial information. - 8.
-Describe accounting system procedures and techniques. - Demonstrate an appreciation for a broad education in the liberal arts, sciences, and behavioral sciences. - 10.
-Demonstrate the ability to integrate knowledge gained through the curriculum in order to analyze a business problem and design the appropriate hardware and software solutions. - Develop an appreciation for the need to remain current and aware of emerging and evolving technologies. - Eligibility for MATH 101 or higher and ENG 111. - Electives: Choose for a total of 3 credits: CIS 106, CST 114 (2 credits each) CIS 107, CIS 118 (1 credit each) CIS 159, CST 115, (3 credits each) CST 171, CST 191, (3 credits each) CS 201, CS 202, CS 222 (3 credits each) CIS 270: Cooperative Education/Work Experience (3 credits) - \\\ Students must take CS 125 as a prerequisite for this course.
+- 1. Demonstrate sufficient understanding of information technology for entry into an MIS program at a baccalaureate school. - 2 Demonstrate effective use of selected computer applications such as word processing, spreadsheets, presentation software, or database management software. - 3.
+Write, compile, execute, and debug effective business applications in a high-level programming language. - Demonstrate the use of the concepts and techniques of generally accepted accounting principles in the recording and reporting of financial information. - Demonstrate the ability to integrate knowledge gained through the curriculum in order to analyze a business problem and design the appropriate hardware and software solutions. - \ Eligibility for MATH 101 or higher and ENG 111. - \ Electives: Choose for a total of 3 credits: CIS 106, CST 114 (2 credits each) CIS 107, CIS 118 (1 credit each) CIS 159, CST 115, (3 credits each) CST 171, CST 191, (3 credits each) CS 201, CS 202, CS 222 (3 credits each) CIS 270: Cooperative Education/Work Experience (3 credits) - \\\ Students must take CS 125 as a prerequisite for this course.